mavlink/mavlink-devguide/en/services/gimbal_v2.md

 > **Note** This version supersedes [Gimbal Protocol v1](../services/gimbal.md)

 ## Introduction

-The "new" gimbal protocol was developed due to [various issues identified](https://docs.google.com/document/d/16pekKRXLN2FhlL9YNFP983cjfBKAsDwN0gOSks8USo4/edit#heading=h.e9jccepe95ds) with the existing protocol.
-The main issues were the overall coordination of gimbal inputs and lack of specification, either due to missing functionality or insufficient specification.
+Gimbal protocol v2 was developed due to [various issues](../services/gimbal.md#known_issues) with the version 1.
+The main issues were the overall coordination of gimbal inputs, unclear specification and missing functionality.

-The first issue is addressed using the concept of gimbal manager and gimbal device, the second by new messages, as well as this documentation.
+The issues have been addressed using the concept of gimbal manager and gimbal device, along with new messages to support these concepts and additional required functionality.

 ## Concepts